inivekin/abosa/abosa.typ

 providing means fae interface.
-We both share language commonground required fae all frontier crew, you hide on path where you'd be found, an I'll always go look fae you.
+We both share language commonground required fae all frontier crew, you hide on path where you'd be found an I'll always go look fae you.
 Before I reach fae sigils sought -
 I've only faint thoughts what tae say,